Goaltender: Privileges

 The goaltender has special privileges and training that other players do not.
 They wear special goaltending equipment that is different from that worn by other players and is subject to specific regulations.
 Goaltenders may use any part of their bodies to block shots.
 The goaltender may legally hold (or freeze) the puck with their hands to cause a stoppage of play.
 If a player from the other team hits the goaltender without making an attempt to get out of their way, the offending player may be penalized.
 In some leagues (including the NHL), if a goaltender's stick breaks, they can continue playing with a broken stick until the play is stopped, unlike other players who must drop any broken sticks immediately.

-The goaltender normally plays in or near the goal crease the entire game, an area marked in front of the net, unlike the other positions where players are on ice for shifts and make line changes.
-Attackers cannot make contact with the goaltender within the crease, interfering with their ability to make saves.
-Attackers may still however enter the crease if they have the opportunity to make a play on a loose puck.
+The goaltender normally plays in or near the goal crease the entire game, an area marked in front of the net, unlike the other positions where players are on ice for shifts and make frequent line changes.
+Attackers cannot make contact with the goaltender within the crease, as this interferes with the goaltender's ability to make saves.
+However, attackers may still enter the crease if they have the opportunity to make a play on a loose puck.

 Additionally, if a goaltender acts in such a way that would cause a normal player to be given a penalty, such as slashing or tripping another player, the goaltender cannot be sent to the penalty box.
-Instead, one of the goaltender's teammates who was on the ice at the time of the infraction is sent to the penalty box in their place.
-However, the goaltender does receive the penalty minutes on the scoresheet.
-However, if the goaltender receives a Game Misconduct or Match penalty, they must immediately leave the ice and be replaced by another goaltender - in such cases, an unpenalized player is required to serve any minutes assessed to the ejected player in the penalty box regardless of the ejected player's position.
+Instead, one of the goaltender's teammates who was on the ice at the time of the infraction is sent to the penalty box in their place; the goaltender will still be credited with the penalty minutes on the scoresheet.
+However, if the goaltender receives a game misconduct or match penalty, they must immediately leave the ice and be replaced by another goaltender.
+In such cases, an unpenalized player is required to serve any minutes assessed to the ejected player in the penalty box; this holds true for all hockey positions in the event a player is ejected from the game.

-Goaltenders are often pulled if they have allowed several goals in a short period of time, whether they were at fault for the surrendered goals or not, and usually a substituted goaltender does not return for the rest of the game.
-In 1995, Patrick Roy was famously kept in net by the head coach as "humiliation" despite allowing nine goals on 26 shots.
+Goaltenders are often pulled if they have allowed several goals in a short period of time, whether they were at fault for the surrendered goals or not.
+Usually, a substituted goaltender does not return for the rest of the game.
+During a game in 1995, future Hall-of-Famer Patrick Roy, playing for the Montreal Canadiens at the time, was infamously kept in net by then-head coach Mario Tremblay.
+Roy perceived this as a means of "humiliation," as he had allowed nine goals on 26 shots to that point, and the crowd in Montreal sarcastically applauded him after making an easy save.
+Tremblay would finally pull Roy midway through the second period; as he was walking to the locker room, Roy famously leaned toward Canadiens then-president Ronald Corey and told him that it would be Roy's "last game in Montreal."
+The Canadiens would ultimately lose the game 11-1; Roy was traded to the Colorado Avalanche four days later.